ChanderG/c-compiler/growth.md

 ###After plans begin for mc indep
 The main thrust now is to move control to main.
 We may have to output the tac and the asm code into multiple files.

+###After  Added var eq var exp
+To simplify matters, all temporaries are used with eax.The tempReg will be used to its full potential later on.